edgecollective/edge-blog/projects/cratecart.md

 ---
-pageTitle: Farm Carts
+pageTitle: Crate Carts for Small Farms
 layout: layout.njk
 date: Last Modified
 tags: projects
 image: img/cratecart/c2.jpeg
-blurb: Developing an easy-to-assemble, cart for transporting standard vegetable containers on farms, in collaboration with the <a href="https://www.youngfarmernight.org/">Young Farmer Network</a>.
+blurb: Developing an easy-to-assemble cart for transporting standard vegetable containers on small farms, in collaboration with the <a href="https://www.youngfarmernight.org/">Young Farmer Network</a>.
 ---

-# Overview
+# Background

-Annie Bayer of the [Young Farmer Network](https://www.youngfarmernight.org/)  proposed the idea of a DIY 'crate cart', to be used on small farms, that:
+Annie Bayer of the [Young Farmer Network](https://www.youngfarmernight.org/)  proposed the idea of a DIY 'crate cart', to be used on small farms, that could:
-- would be easy and inexpensive to construct and build from readily-available and/or recycled materials, with a minimum of specialized tools;
-- could accommodate typical crate sizes used on small farms (e.g. [24" x 20" x 11"](https://www.uline.com/Product/Detail/S-24138G/Stack-and-Nest-Containers/Ventilated-Stack-and-Nest-Container-24-x-20-x-11-Green) and [23" x 7" x 15"](https://caribbeangardenseed.com/products/stackable-black-plastic-nursery-crate-1crate-great-for-harvesting-vegetables));
+- accommodate common crate sizes used on small farms (e.g. [24" x 20" x 11"](https://www.uline.com/Product/Detail/S-24138G/Stack-and-Nest-Containers/Ventilated-Stack-and-Nest-Container-24-x-20-x-11-Green) and [23" x 7" x 15"](https://caribbeangardenseed.com/products/stackable-black-plastic-nursery-crate-1crate-great-for-harvesting-vegetables));
-- would have a wheel base that is wide enough to straddle common 30" vegetable beds.
+- straddle common 30" vegetable beds; and
+- be built easily and inexpensively from widely-available and/or recycled materials, with a minimum of specialized tools.

 In collaboration with Annie, we're working to develop a 'base design' for this cart that can easily be built in a workshop setting.

+# Current prototype

-Our current prototype design uses recycled bicycle wheels, electrical conduit, and some custom, open-source bicycle dropouts, with a materials cost is estimated to be between $100 and $150.
+Our current prototype uses recycled bicycle wheels, electrical conduit, and some custom, open-source bicycle dropouts, with a materials cost is estimated to be between $100 and $150.
 The custom dropout design can be ordered via one of several metal lasercutting services.

 The carrying area on the cart is approximately 44" x 54" -- enough to accommodate 4 24"x20"x11" crates side-by-side (or 8 crates when stacked).